Tip

 FAQs

-Yes, you can stop a recurring payment from your bank.
+You will need to contact your bank and the company that is billing you.
+Contact the company and confirm that you are no longer authorizing automatic payments.
 Federal law protections give you the right to stop automatic payments from your bank, even if you had approved them in the past.
-When canceling automatic payments through your bank, you can either provide the bank with a “revoke authorization” letter or ask for a stop payment order.
+You can either provide the bank with a "revoke authorization" letter or ask for a stop payment order.

 Can you reverse automatic payments?